Infineon/btsdk-peer-apps-ota/Windows/WsOtaUpgrade/ReadMe.txt

     CONSOLE APPLICATION : WsOtaUpgrade Project Overview
 ========================================================================

-This application is performing firmware upgrade of the Wiced Bluetooth device over the air.
-It uses GATT Vendor Specific Service to send commands and data packets, and to receive status notifications.
+This application is performing firmware upgrade of the WICED Bluetooth device over the air.
+It uses a GATT Vendor Specific Service to send commands and data packets, and to receive status notifications.

 WARNING:  If EEPROM or Serial Flash installed on the device is less then 64 KBytes, the memory after the upgrade might be corrupted.
-Use the Recovery procedure described in the WICED Studio Quick Start Guide or the Kit Guide for your platform to continue using the device.
+Use the Recover procedure described in the README.md file from any BTSDK application project to continue using the device.

 Usage:
 ------